clojurewerkz/monger.docs/articles/querying.md

     (options com.mongodb.Bytes/QUERYOPTION_NOTIMEOUT))
 ```

-#### Low-level tweaking
+#### Fine-tuning cursors

-You can use helpers from `monger.cursor` namespace, when you are working with a low-level finder as `monger.collection/find`, which returns the database cursor object.
+You can use helpers from `monger.cursor` namespace, when you are working with a low-level finder as `monger.collection/find`, returns the database cursor object.

-Here's example usage of cursor helper
+Here's an example usage of cursor helper

 ```clojure